Highlights for the December Night Sky

 By Bob Haskins

-The Planets: “Evenings on the Ecliptic” The planets follow an imaginary line in the sky called the ecliptic.
+The Planets: “Evenings on the Ecliptic” The planets all follow an imaginary path in the sky called the ecliptic.

 Stars and Constellations: